phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to the owner of the file Task 5, Execute
+script that adds execute permission to the owner and the group owner, and read permission to other users Task 6, Multiple permission